Falls: A marker of Preclinical Alzheimer’s Disease (Falls & AD)

 Brief Description

-This project consists of four distinct but interrelated research projects to promote participation for people aging with long-term physical disabilities:
+This project consisted of four distinct but interrelated research projects to promote participation for people aging with long-term physical disabilities:

 - Develop a community-based research network—a formal network of researchers and community-based organizations serving older adults and people with disabilities—to serve as a platform and testbed for research studies.